mickfuzz/phd4/_posts/thesis_chapters/2024-8-2-Literature_review.md

 MERGE WITH SECTION IN INTRODUCTION - OR MOVE SOME OF THIS TO CHAPTER 3.
 WHAT TO KEEP?

 Turning to theories of learning, constructionism promote an open ended, child-led approach to designing engaging and relatable objects of interest.
 Research on constructionism as an educational approach has historically focused primarily on the design affordances of researcher-created toolkits and communities to develop a personal understandings of knowledge [@vossoughi_making_2016].
-While, Kafia, a leading constructionist researcher, notes the importance a situated and critical approach to game making studies [@kafai_revaluation_2022; @kafai_theory_2020], and some of the studies brought under the umbrella of _constructionist gaming_ do describe the pedagogical scaffolding and structure used to support these approaches, most do not.
+While, Kafaa, a leading constructionist researcher, notes the importance a situated and critical approach to game making studies [@kafai_revaluation_2022; @kafai_theory_2020], and some of the studies brought under the umbrella of _constructionist gaming_ do describe the pedagogical scaffolding and structure used to support these approaches, most do not.
 Instead constructionist researchers often adopt the broad principles of design and project-based approaches [@resnick_scratched_2012; @resnick_lifelong_2017], details of which are explored in the pedagogy section of this chapter.

 <!-- Within this perspective, a design and project based approach is advocated, details of which are explored in the pedagogy section of this chapter. e research on project-based learning processes. -->
 <!-- This alignment of approach also extends to some of the limits of PBL approach.
 The critique of PBL as 'pure discovery' learning is often misjudged, missing some of the less visible scaffolds often in place to support learner to access learning, and to reflect on learning that has taken place. -->